Estimated reading time: 11 minutes

 What I’ve learned is that there are many similarities regarding debt.

-Canadian Budget Binder has done all of that and more for readers who are serious about saving money.
+Canadian Budget Binder has done all that and more for readers who are serious about saving money.

 Although many readers of Canadian Budget Binder are silent, there are plenty who have lots to say.

-I encourage readers who want to know more to communicate with me via comments, social media or email.
+I encourage readers who want to know more to communicate with me via comments, social media, or email.

 Who Am I?